Avoiding payment delays How automated client payments improve cash flow

 Here are some strategies to prevent late payments:

-- Invoicing Software: Use automated tools to send accurate invoices and reminders.
+2. Invoicing Software: Use automated tools to send accurate invoices and reminders at the right time.

-- Multiple Payment Options: Offer options like bank transfers, credit cards, or digital wallets.
+3. Multiple Payment Options: Offer options like bank transfers, credit cards, and debit cards.

 How automated client payments can help accountants